 When Dimension Films acquired the rights to the Halloween franchise and made The Curse of Michael Myers, people weren’t really sure what to make of it.
 It was a jumbled, often incoherent movie that pushed what began as a pretty straightforward slasher into cultish, cosmic horror territory.
 People weren’t ready for that and audiences didn’t respond well to it.
 They had no idea where to take it from there.

-Following Curse, Dimension’s original plan was for the Halloween series to follow the same path as the Hellraiser series.
+Following Curse, Dimension’s original plan was for the Halloween series to follow the same path as the Hellraiser franchise.
 They made one theatrical Hellraiser that was unsuccessful and then produced the rest of the sequels straight-to-video.
 Hallowen was all set to follow that same exact template until Jamie Lee Curtis approached them with the idea of coming back.
 Even the idea of that film being set at a secluded private school was leftover from when the next sequel was going to be a video entry.

 I can be very, very forgiving of sequels.
-No matter how it turns out, I love to see care being put into these franchises, I love to see people making an effort to breathe life back into these characters, whether they succeed or not.
+No matter how they turn out, I love to see care being put into these franchises, I love to see people making an effort to breathe life back into these characters, whether they succeed or not.
 I love the attempt that was made with Curse of Michael Myers, even if I have mixed feelings about it as a whole.
 But Halloween: Resurrection barely feels like a sequel to me.
 It barely even feels like a movie.

 When you look at the horror climate of the era, it’s gratingly obvious to see where this plot came from.
 This was post-Scream and post-Blair Witch Project.
 The Internet show and investigative nature allowed them to sort of do the Blair Witch version of Halloween.
-But that also allowed the sequel to be meta and to point out the tropes and inconsistencies of Michael’s origin, which it never really does in a smart or interesting way.
+But that also allowed the sequel to be meta and to point out the tropes and inconsistencies of Michael’s origin, which it never really does in any smart or interesting ways.

 Everything about it feels like they were clawing tooth and nail to keep Halloween relevant.
 But H20 was successful.
 They would have sold any movie with Michael Myers in it at that point.
-The irony is that all of Dimension’s grasping attempts to keep it current in terms of trends and technology arguably make it the most dated entry in the whole franchise.
+The irony is that all of Dimension’s grasping attempts to keep it current in terms of trends and technology make it read as the most dated entry in the whole franchise.

 The relationship—if you can call it that—between female protagonist Sarah and male protagonist Miles is extremely uncomfortable.
-It’s cringe-worthy.
+It’s cringey.
 And there’s never really an attempt made to discourage it.
 There are only a couple of extremely light jokes about the subject.
 The two of them are basically dating online.
 She’s in college.
 He’s a high school freshman.
 He lied to her about his age.
 This is never resolved.
 By the end of the film, she is not aware of this information and we’re given nothing to indicate that he’s ever planning to tell her.

 There was a deleted scene in which they actually met face-to-face, but it’s cut out of the finished product.
 And the fact that there’s no resolution to this in the final version is really uncomfortable.

 People love to harp on Busta Rhymes as being the biggest problem with this film.
 But the truth is, he feels like he’s the only member of the main cast who’s actually having any fun.
 He’s the only person who actually feels like he’s bringing a little bit of life and energy to the scenes he’s in.
-Should he have been the one to defeat Michael with the powers of kung-fu he learned off TV?
+Should he have been the one to defeat Michael with the powers of kung-fu he learned from TV?
 Probably not.
-But the truth is, by the time that climax rolled around, the damage had already been done.
+But the truth is, by the time the climax rolled around, the damage had already been done.
 He and Michael could have jumped in the Dangertainment van and driven off into the sunset together and it still wouldn’t have made Halloween: Resurrection any better or worse.